ska-sa/katsdpmodels/doc/user/formats.rst

 y_step, y_step
     Spacing between samples along the respective axes.

-The `antenna` and `receiver` may be compared to the actual antenna and receiver identifiers in use to detect incorrect models (for example, if a receiver was swapped out but the model was not updated).
+The `antenna`, `receiver` and `band` are intended to be machine-readable so they may be compared to the actual antenna, receiver and band in use to detect incorrect models (for example, if a receiver was swapped out but the model was not updated).
+Behaviour in such cases is beyond the scope of this specification (and this package does not do any such checks itself).

 Datasets
 ^^^^^^^^